rk-squared/rk-squared/README.md

 ## To Do

 1. React error boundaries
+    * And optionally a way to recover from corrupt state
 2. Stateless components
 3. Error reporting (Sentry?)
 4. Responsive (e.g., nav bar collapses)